uglymiracle/Project_BI/README.md

 ![enr_human](images/enrichment_human.png)

 We also performed a similar analysis on data from the GeneMANIA database, which includes the results of a large number of studies, in addition to data from screening studies.
 As a result, we obtained 13569 common interactions for humans, represented by 6814 genes, and 22141 common interactions for yeast, involving 4190 genes.
 Enrichment analysis on these networks led to the same results, which further confirms our conclusions.

+For a more detailed study of the processes in which the found genes are involved, a clustering by GO terms was performed (script [safepy_script.ipynb](https://github.com/uglymiracle/Project_BI/blob/main/safepy_script.ipynb)).
+Thanks to this clustering, we were able to see the minor groups as well.

 ![intersection_gm](images/intersections_gm.png)